HikaruMatsunaka/HikaruMatsunaka/README.md

 ### Hi👋

-- 👩‍💻I'm majoring in industrial design at Kyushu University.
+- 👩‍💻I major in industrial design at Kyushu University.

 <!---
 HikaruMatsunaka/HikaruMatsunaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.